djaus2/EFBlazorBasics/README.md

 > Before that, if there are any records still in the database then those records are deleted.
 Also the table Id seeds are zeroed.

-The three lists are then loaded.

-There are buttons on the page to delete items.

 Includes Cascade delete and other features.
 Note that deletion of a Round deletes any activity in that round ...
 Cascade Delete.
 Whereas deletion of a Helper does not delete an activity that the Helper has volunteered for.